octavecms/cms-bundle/docs/developers-guide/cms-in-details/blocks.md

 ## Conclusion

 A few words on what we've done.
-We created block configuration by adding parameters to `FormBuilder` object in `src/AppBundle/Form/ArticleType.php` file.
+We created block configuration by creating `FormBuilder` object (`src/AppBundle/Form/ArticleType.php`) and adding parameters to that.
 Like you normally do when you are building a form with the help of Symfony's FormBuilder object.

 ```php